Will3am13/Robot_Vision_System/Final_Paper.md

 1. **Safety and reliability**: Achieved through accurate object detection models as well as pose estimation
 2. **Real-time performance**: Enabled by the SoC architecture of the OAK-D-SR and efficient processing on the Raspberry Pi
-3. **Cost-effectiveness**: Attained through strategic component selection prioritizing value
+3. **Cost-effectiveness**: Attained through strategic component selection, prioritizing value
 4. **Accurate object localization**: Delivered by precise depth sensing and object detection algorithms
 5. **Accurate robotic manipulation**: Ensured by integration of vision data with the MyCobot's control system

-The final system is optimized for quality assurance in identifying 9-V batteries, specifically distinguishing between corroded and non-corroded batteries, demonstrating practical application of our robotic vision solution.
+The final system is optimized for quality assurance in identifying 9-V batteries, specifically distinguishing between corroded and non-corroded batteries, demonstrating the practical application of our robotic vision solution.

 # Technical Requirements

-Our project develops a real-time robotic vision system using the OAK-D-SR stereoscopic camera with an integrated SoC and MyCobot 280 robotic arm with adaptive gripper.
+Our project develops a real-time robotic vision system using the OAK-D-SR stereoscopic camera with an integrated SoC and MyCobot 280 robotic arm with an adaptive gripper.
 This configuration has a total cost of $1,200 while satisfying functional and technical requirements.

 ## Table 15: System and Marketing Requirements